Revoke personal access tokens for organization users

 - After you've successfully revoked the affected PATs, let your users know.
 They can recreate their tokens, as needed.

-A FedAuth token is issued when you sign-in.
-It is valid for a seven day sliding window.
+A FedAuth token gets issued when you sign in.
+It's valid for a seven-day sliding window.
 The expiry automatically extends another seven days whenever you refresh it within the sliding window.
 If users access the service regularly, only an initial sign-in is needed.
 After a period of inactivity extending seven days, the token becomes invalid and the user must sign in again.

 Users can choose an expiry date for their personal access token, not to exceed one year.
 We recommend you use shorter time periods, generating new PATs upon expiry.
 Users receive a notification email one week before token expiry.
 Users can generate a new token, extend expiry of the existing token, or change the scope of the existing token, if needed.

 Frequently asked questions (FAQs)

 Q: What if a user leaves my company?

 A: Once a user's removed from Azure AD, the PATs and FedAuth tokens invalidate within an hour, since the refresh token is valid only for one hour.

 A: Revoke JWTs, issued as part of the OAuth flow, via the PowerShell script.
 However, you must use the date range option in the script.